Mechanical ventilation can be

 Resistive pressure is the product of circuit resistance and airflow.
 In the mechanically ventilated patient, resistance to airflow occurs in the ventilator circuit, the endotracheal tube, and, most importantly, the patient’s airways.
 (NOTE: Even when these factors are constant, an increase in airflow increases resistive pressure.)

 Elastic pressure is the product of the elastic recoil of the lungs and chest wall (elastance) and the volume of gas delivered.
-For a given volume, elastic pressure is increased by increased lung stiffness (as in pulmonary fibrosis) or restricted excursion of the chest wall or diaphragm (eg, in tense ascites or massive obesity).
+For a given volume, elastic pressure is increased by increased lung stiffness (as in pulmonary fibrosis) or restricted excursion of the chest wall or diaphragm (as in tense ascites or massive obesity).
 Because elastance is the inverse of compliance, high elastance is the same as low compliance.

 End-expiratory pressure in the alveoli is normally the same as atmospheric pressure.
 However, when the alveoli fail to empty completely because of airway obstruction, airflow limitation, or shortened expiratory time, end-expiratory pressure may be positive relative to the atmosphere.
 This pressure is called intrinsic PEEP or autoPEEP to differentiate it from externally applied (therapeutic) PEEP, which is created by adjusting the mechanical ventilator or by placing a tight-fitting mask that applies positive pressure throughout the respiratory cycle.